Guide to Generally Accepted Accounting Principles (GAAP)

 Why should an entrepreneur know basic accounting principles?

 GAAP’s ultimate goal is to make sure that every business’s financial statements are consistent and comparable, making it easier for investors to extract useful information from these statements.
 For entrepreneurs and small business owners, a solid understanding of the generally accepted accounting principles can help you track and improve your business’s financial performance.
-If you need to properly organize your financial information into standardized accounting records, disclose supporting information, or summarize your accounting records into financial statements, GAAP accounting principles can be extremely effective.
+If you need to properly organise your financial information into standardised accounting records, disclose supporting information, or summarise your accounting records into financial statements, GAAP accounting principles can be extremely effective.

 We can help